Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

     onlyRegistryCoordinator
 ```

 This function is called by the `SlashingRegistryCoordinator` when an operator deregisters from the AVS.
-It forwards the call to the EigenLayer core `AVSDirectory` contract to maintain backward compatibility.

 *Effects:*
 * Forwards the call to `AVSDirectory.deregisterOperatorFromAVS` with the operator's address